 I started off making this pastry with half wholemeal and half white spelt flour, but these days I make it with 100% wholemeal spelt.
 It works a treat.

 I used about a third of the pastry for the tarts and used the rest in a roasted squash, runner bean, blue cheese and walnut tart which I also made for the picnic.

 Double Apple Tarts with White Chocolate

 Thanks for visiting Tin and Thyme.
-If you make this recipe for double apple tarts I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make this recipe for double apple tarts, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 White Chocolate Apple Tarts.
 PIN IT.